 \section{Introduction}

-Fractional quantum Hall (FQH) effect \cite{PhysRevLett.48.1559,PhysRevLett.50.1395} serves as an important platform for studying topologically ordered phases of matter.
+The fractional quantum Hall (FQH) effect \cite{PhysRevLett.48.1559,PhysRevLett.50.1395} serves as an important platform for studying topologically ordered phases of matter.
 This remarkable phenomenon manifests itself in a gapped bulk with gapless chiral edges, realizing the bulk-boundary correspondence.
-These modes can carry both charge and energy and fall into two categories as either co-propagating or counter-propagating.
-Interaction and disorder give rise to intriguing scenario for counter-propagating modes, and $\nu=2/3$ filling serves as the simplest example for the same.
-The earliest proposal by MacDonald argued these modes to be $e$ and $e/3$ charge modes \cite{Macdonald1990,Wen1990,McD1991}.
-However, this edge structure failed to be consistent with the experimental observations of two-terminal electrical conductance $2e^2/3h$ and detection of the counter-propagating $e/3$ charge mode \cite{West1992}.
+The edge modes can carry both charge and energy.
+They may either be co-propagating or counter-propagating.
+Interaction and disorder may give rise to emergent edge renormalization (for the case of counter-propagating modes), with the $\nu=2/3$ state serving as the simplest example \cite{Macdonald1990,Kane1994}.
+The early proposal by MacDonald postulated the edge modes to be $e$ and $e/3$ charge modes \cite{Macdonald1990,Wen1990,McD1991}.
+However, this proposed edge structure failed to provide a picture consistent with the experimental observations, namely two-terminal electrical conductance of $2e^2/3h$, and the failure to detect a counter-propagating $e/3$ charge mode \cite{West1992}.

-Eventually, it was proposed that random disorder induced charge tunnelings between the counter-propagating modes play a crucial role \cite{Kane1994}.
+Eventually, it was proposed that random disorder induced charge tunneling between the counter-propagating modes may play a crucial role \cite{Kane1994}.
 It was shown that, at zero temperature, the system approaches a disorder dominated coherent renormalization group (RG) fixed point, known as the Kane-Fischer-Polchinski (KFP) RG fixed point \cite{Kane1994}.
 At this fixed point the edge consists of a $2e/3$ charge mode counter-propagating to a neutral mode.
-This edge structure is consistent with the experimentally observed two-terminal electrical conductance $2e^2/3h$.
+This edge structure is consistent with the experimentally observed two-terminal electrical conductance of $2e^2/3h$.